 About Abby

 I have also had the privilege of expanding my work to the nonprofit sector.
-My work in this area includes coaching unemployed mothers in Cape Town, South Africa to become financially and socially independent; pro bono coaching for nonprofit leaders working with refugees; and providing leadership development for Asia-based employees working for a US anti-poverty nonprofit organisation.
-In East Africa, I have enjoyed coaching leaders under 40 for an annual initiative funded by the Ford Foundation.
+My work in this area includes coaching unemployed mothers in Cape Town, South Africa to become financially and socially independent; pro bono coaching for nonprofit leaders working with refugees; and providing leadership development for Asia-based employees working for the anti-poverty nonprofit CARE USA.
+In East Africa, I enjoyed coaching leaders under 40 for an annual initiative funded by the Ford Foundation from 2017-2020.
+Other current clients include Zana Africa (Kenya) and MakeWay (Canada).

-My strength is in coaching individuals in leadership roles who are at a point in their careers and personal lives where they are asking important questions of themselves and their environments around direction, purpose and contribution.
-In doing this work, we also explore what it means to lead, work and live in compassionate, more balanced ways.
+My strength is in coaching individuals in leadership roles who are at a point in their careers and personal lives where they are asking important questions of themselves and their environments around direction, purpose, and contribution.
+In doing this work, we also explore what it means to lead, work, and live in ways that are more compassionate and harmonious.
 My clients are able to do this self-reflective, often brave work because they respect and trust me and cherish my ability to create the requisite confidential space where they feel safe enough to share and to grow.

 I partner with clients to make progress on what matters most to them, inviting both their personal and professional selves into our relationship.
 We begin by taking time to honor who the client has been up until now, developing greater conscious recognition of past ways of being, and loosening the grip of long-standing patterns that no longer serve them.
 Co-creating these new approaches calls for a carefully curated blend of development, letting go, progression and stretch; a unique process I have developed over nearly 20 years of coaching.
 We progress in a way that always aims to leave each client feeling honored, challenged, and more at ease.